 Stop focussing on what you don't have and be grateful for what you do have

 It sounds so simple, but we tend to forget this when December hits.
 The holiday season has become so overly commercialized that it's easy for people to lose sight of what really matters (family, friends, love, health).
 The whole over-the-top gifts for each other is totally out of control.
 Before you know it, the holidays are all stressful, and no fun.
 (Did you know that most gifts end up on sale pages afterward anyway) It's a messy cycle because (and yes, I'm guilty of this myself) you start thinking in terms of what you don't have, and take what you do have for granted.

 Have you ever tried to be a volunteer around Christmas time?
 There are so many older people who would really appreciate some help or some company these days.
 And I can speak from experience that that will make you appreciate what you already have even more and, in the meantime, you also bring a smile to someone's face.

 Stay away from people that cause you stress

 This might be easier said than done if the people who give you the most stress are the people you're going home to for the holidays.
 Surround yourself with people who bring comfort and joy and avoid those who make you feel stressed or who are negative.

 And why don't you celebrate on your own or with just good friends?
-Prepare your favorite meal, binge-watch your favorite movie or the new Sex & the City and do all the things that make you feel nice.
+Prepare your favorite meal, binge-watch your favorite movie or the new Sex & the City, and do all the things that make you feel nice.
 Nothing in there means that your life is miserable or that you “will die alone”.
-It’s a day which can be as fun and as special as you want it to be.
+It’s a day that can be as fun and as special as you want it to be.
 It’s up to you how you wish to spend it.